rabbitmq/rabbitmq-website/versioned_docs/version-4.0/oauth2-examples-proxy.md

 127.0.0.1  localhost keycloak rabbitmq oauth2-proxy
 ```

-:::warning
+:::info

-The first time you run `make start-keycloak` or `make start-oauth2-proxy` it
+`make start-keycloak` or `make start-oauth2-proxy` will
-generates their corresponding TLS certificates.
-These certificates expire.
+generate the TLS certificate and private keys necessary.
+These certificates have an expiration date.

-If you run into any issues with expired or invalid certificates, stop keycloak
+In case of any error messages that hint at expired or invalid certificates, stop Keycloak
-and oauth-proxy and run `make clean-certs` command.
-The next time you deploy
+and `oauth-proxy` and run `make clean-certs` to regenerate the certificates and private keys,
-keycloak and oauth2-proxy, they start with a newly generated certificate.
+then restart Keycloak and the proxy

 :::

 ## Deploy Keycloak